 Being a manager of a football club, in any league, in any division around the world comes with it's own inevitable pressures.
 Today Owen Coyle, was sacked as manager of Bolton Wanderers FC.
 Coyle had gone from an FA Cup semi-final (which resulted in a 5-0 loss to Stoke) to an incredible slump in form leaving Bolton dwindling in 18th position in the Championship.
 Coyle was initially popular amongst Bolton fans and this led him to probably having more time than he deserved.

-As a Chelsea fan of 20 years, I know all too well in our recent history what sort of effect the sacking of a manager can have on a team.
+The Championship is a notoriously hard league to get out of, many good managers have dropped down to the division and failed to make a distinct difference with one of the better teams.
+This often leads to a sacking from a trigger happy chairman who splashes more cash on their personal 'hobby'.As a Chelsea fan of 20 years, I know all too well in our recent history what sort of effect the sacking of a manager can have on a team.
 Mourinho, still regarded as the greatest manager Chelsea has had, probably deserved the sack.
 That is a contentious statement, granted, but prior to his 'mutual parting' Chelsea had the worst slump in form since he took over.
 Sometimes a change is needed, and with a manager like Mourinho who rarely stays at a club for more than 3-4 seasons, the change was right - but made at the most inappropriate time.

 Sacking a manager can cause a rift between the upper echelons of the club and the fans - they will always be judged on the replacement - Mourinho's replacement Avram Grant took us to 3 points, one goal and one post of a treble.
 For Chelsea - this is failure.